Himiko: Location and burial

-In Japanese historical and archeological periodization, the 2nd- and 3rd-century era of Queen Himiko was between late Yayoi period and early Kofun period. "old tumulus" (古墳, Kofun) refers to characteristic keyhole-shaped burial mounds, and the Wei Zhi noting "a great mound was raised, more than a hundred paces in diameter" for Pimiko's tomb, may well be the earliest written record of a kofun.
-Several archeological excavations of Yayoi and Kofun sites in kinki region, have revealed Chinese-style bronze mirrors, called "mirror decorated with gods and animals" (神獣鏡, shinju-kyo).
-Many scholars who support the Kinki theory associate these shinju-kyo with the "one hundred bronze mirrors" that the Wei Zhi records Emperor Cao Rui presented to Queen Himiko, while other scholars oppose it.
-The Hashihaka Kofun in Sakurai, Nara was given a recent boost by radio-carbon dating circa 240–60.
-The early Chinese records of Himiko/Pimiko and her Yamatai polity remain something of a Rorschach test.
-To different interpreters, this early Japanese shaman queen can appear as evidence of communalism (Marxists), Jōmon priestess rulers (Feminist history), the Japanese conquest of Korea, the Mongolian conquest of Japan (Namio Egami's "horserider theory" (ja)), the imperial system originating with tandem rule by a female shaman and male monarch, the "patriarchal revolution" replacing female deities and priestesses with male counterparts, or a shamanic advisor to the federation of Wa chieftains who "must have looked like a ruling queen to Chinese envoys".
+The location of Yamatai has been disputed since the Edo period.
+The two main groups of proposals place it in northern Kyushu or in the Kinki region around ancient Yamato, though many more specific locations have been suggested.
+The route and distances in the Chinese record have not produced a generally accepted identification.

+Aerial view of Hashihaka Kofun, one proposed site for Himiko's tomb.

+Hashihaka Kofun at Sakurai, Nara, within the Makimuku ruins, is a prominent candidate in Kinki-based interpretations.
+Japan's Agency for Cultural Affairs dates the approximately 290 m mound to the middle or latter part of the third century and describes it as an exceptionally large early keyhole-shaped tomb.
+Most of the mound is officially designated as the tomb of Yamato-totohi-momoso-hime, and the site's date and scale alone do not identify its occupant as Himiko.

+Bronze mirrors are another focus of the archaeological debate.
+The Chinese record says that Wei gave Himiko one hundred mirrors, and some Kinki-based arguments have linked particular third-century mirrors to that gift.
+Other archaeologists dispute the provenance and chronological implications of the relevant mirror types.

 Modern depictions

+Dr. Gina Barnes states that: “Himiko is clearly a major figure in the story of Japanese state formation, but enigmatically, she is not directly attested in the Japanese chronicles.”

 Depictions of Himiko in Japanese popular media take one of three archetypes: Himiko as a wise, old ruler; Himiko the cute and energetic shaman; or Himiko as a seductive sorceress.
 She is associated with several ritual objects including the dotaku – two large bronze bells ritually used at the end of the Yayoi period – as well as the sakaki branch and Chinese bronze mirrors.
 The Wei Zhi described Himiko's shamanism as guidao, or Japanese kido, a type of Daoist folk religion.
 As such, Himiko is sometimes negatively associated with black magic or demons.
 Ruling in the transitional period between the Yayoi and Kofun eras, depictions of Himiko often display her wearing clothing originating from a variety of time periods, often embodied masculine elements.
 A queen during the late Yayoi, Himiko likely wore a one-piece, wide-sleeved kosode under a vest and sash.
 She is also often depicted wearing magatama beads and a diadem.
 However, no one can be certain what Himiko wore.

 Town mascots

-Himiko's legend has been used to market a variety of objects.
-Various small towns seek to use Himiko as their mascot, claiming their town as her birthplace, although the archaeological evidence supports regions in the Nara basin as her capital.
-Yoshinogari City and Sakurai City in Nara prefecture both employ images of Himiko to attract tourists, using images such as chibi Himiko-chan welcoming travelers to the region.

-Manga and graphic novels

-Himiko has appeared in various manga issues and comics.